 NOTE!
 Despite all this, sometimes for a sake of exploratory testing, the manual test session is required.
 The remote manual access to devices complements this offering and occasionally developers want to make sure their apps work just like they’ve planned – and this is where our remote manual access to mobile devices is extremely useful.
 But don’t get stuck on it – that will eat all your productivity!

 The Process of Mobile DevOps and What’s Included

 The actual development is closely related to continuous integration.
-The agile approach made continuous integration very popular as it enhanced the way developers work, collaborate and integrate their doings together, in natural way.
-The continuous integration with regular daily routines produce lots of data about the mobile application, regressions and compatibility of each developer’s contribute, and discovering issues early exposes integration flaws, even incompatibility of developer’s doings, and makes better time consumption and schedule estimating easier and more accurate.
+The agile approach made continuous integration very popular as it enhanced the way developers work, collaborate and integrate their doings together, in a natural way.
+The continuous integration with regular daily routines produce lots of data about the mobile application, regressions and compatibility of each developer’s contribution, and discovering issues early exposes integration flaws, even incompatibility of developer’s changes, and makes better time consumption and schedule estimating easier and more accurate.

 Any tools and additional practices around the following process can enable simultaneous tests done on devices.
 The code is developed, maintained and built for test automation runs.
 And after all test iterations are finalized the deployment to production can happen.
 The deployment to production in mobile app context means publishing the release for its users.